-All of the environmental effects of the implementation action have been adequately addressed in the prior environmental impact report (2018 LRDP EIR, Volume 3), as reflected in the Findings and Statement of Overriding Considerations adopted by the University on July 18, 2018, in that those impacts: (1) have been mitigated or avoided, (2) have been examined at a sufficient level of detail to enable those effects to be mitigated or avoided by site specific revisions, the imposition of conditions, or by other means in connection with the approval of the 2018 LRDP, or (3) cannot be mitigated to avoid or substantially lessen the significant impacts despite the University's willingness to accept all feasible mitigation measures, and the only purpose of including analysis of such effects in another environmental impact report would be to put the agency in a position to adopt a statement of overriding considerations with respect to the effects.
+All of the environmental effects of the Project have been adequately addressed in a prior environmental impact report (2018 LRDP EIR, Volumes 1 and 3), as reflected in the Findings and Statement of Overriding Considerations adopted by the Universty on July 18, 2018, in that those impacts: (1) have been mitigated or avoided, (2) have been examined at a sufficient level of detail to enable those effects to be mitigated or avoided by site specific revisions, the imposition of conditions, or by other means in connection with the approval of the 2018 LRDP, or (3) cannot be mitigated to avoid or substantially lessen the significant impacts despite the University's willingness to accept all feasible mitigation measures, and the only purpose of including analysis of such effects in another environmental impact report would be to put the agency in a position to adopt a statement of overriding considerations with respect to the effects.

-The Orchard Road Sewer Main Improvement for the OPR Project is in every way consistent with the original intent and goals of the 2018 LRDP.
+The Project is in every way consistent with the original intent and goals of the 2018 LRDP.
 These Findings summarize, rely upon, and incorporate the 2018 LRDP Findings to address cumulative impacts, consistent with Guidelines Section 15130(d).

-The Orchard Road Sewer Main Improvement for the OPR Project is within the scope of the 2018 LRDP analyzed by the 2018 LRDP EIR, and within the scope of the OPR Project analyzed in Volume 3 of the 2018 LRDP EIR.
-No new significant environmental impacts have been identified in connection with the implementation action that were not considered in the 2018 LRDP EIR.
+The Project is within the scope of the 2018 LRDP analyzed by the 2018 LRDP EIR.
+No new significant environmental impacts have been identified in connection with the Project that were not considered in the 2018 LRDP EIR.
 As a result, no new effects are anticipated to occur, and no new mitigation measures will be required other than as addressed in the 2018 LRDP EIR.
-The implementation action provides an opportunity to eliminate or substantially reduce OPR Impact 3.17-1 identified in the 2018 LRDP EIR by providing adequate capacity would be available within the wastewater collection system serving the Orchard Park site to accommodate increased flows associated with the additional student housing.
-The potential effects of the implementation action have been fully addressed by the 2018 LRDP EIR, 2018 LRDP MMRP, and the 2018 LRDP Findings and Statement of Overriding Considerations.
-In accordance with Section 15168(c) of the CEQA Guidelines, the University hereby finds that none of the circumstances described in Section 15162(a) of the CEQA Guidelines is present, and no further environmental review or documentation is required for the implementation action.
+The Project does not provide an opportunity to eliminate or substantially reduce any of the significant and unavoidable adverse impacts of implementing the 2018 LRDP, identified in the 2018 LRDP EIR.
+The potential effects of the Project (including the Project's contribution to significant/mitigated, and significant/unavoidable, impacts) have been fully addressed by the 2018

+LRDP EIR and the 2018 LRDP Findings and Statement of Overriding Considerations.
+In accordance with Section 15168(c) of the CEQA Guidelines, the University hereby finds that none of the circumstances described in Section 15162(a) of the CEQA Guidelines is present, and no further environmental review or documentation is required for the Project.